LasramR/mimic/README.md

 ### Planned for mimic 0.5.0

-* mimic escape command
-* mimic escape --only-undefined
-* mimic lint --fix
+* mimic lint fix get reason for why it failed
+* mimic preview display hooks that will be triggered
 * Better choice prompt

 ### Planned for mimic 1.0.0